5 Things You Might Not Know About Churchill Capital's Michael Klein

 Philanthropy: Klein is a supporter of charitable organizations and has been vocal about the companies he works for give back to the community.

 While at Citigroup, Klein pushed for the company to support the World Food Programme, an organization fighting world hunger.
-Klein has served as a special advisor to the United Nations World Food Programme.
+Klein has served as s a special advisor to the United Nations World Food Programme.

 SPAC Hall of Fame: Klein is one of the top names in the SPAC world in terms of volume of SPACs launched.
 The investor has completed deals for Multiplan (NYSE: MPLN) and Clarivate PLC (NYSE: CLVT).